+The Start Time Present subfield is set to 1 if the Start Time subfield is present in the Power Management Info subfield.
+Otherwise, the Start Time Present subfield is set to 0.

+The Start Time subfield is set to the time in TU after which the AP will enter the power save mode.

 9.4.2.312.2.3 Link Info field of the Basic Multi-link element

 TGbe editor: Update the following Figure 9-1002k (STA control field format) as follows: